lenovo-jojo/cat-gpt/README.md

 **Transform Animal Crossing into an AI-powered conversation experience!** This mod uses Large Language Models to generate dynamic, contextual dialogue for villagers in real-time.

-> ⚠️ **EXPERIMENTAL SOFTWARE**: This mod has known bugs and is only tested on macOS.
+> ⚠️ **EXPERIMENTAL SOFTWARE**: This mod has been configured from the previous llm mod for mac.
+Currently in progress.
 Use at your own risk!
 PRs welcome to help improve it.

 ## 🎥 What This Does